conduktor/conduktor-docs/docs/platform/reference/terraform-reference.md

 }
 ```

-Then on a terminal with Terraform [installed](https://developer.hashicorp.com/terraform/install) and in directory containing `conduktor-iac.tf` file.
+Then on a terminal with Terraform [installed](https://developer.hashicorp.com/terraform/install) and in a directory containing `conduktor-iac.tf` file.
 ```shell
 # Initialize terraform project
 terraform init